 - Slippery little things!
 You are going to be walking across all kinds of terrains and if you are not careful (like me) the phone will drop through your fingers, make a brief thud with the rocks under your feet, and there goes the screen!
 Not something you want to deal with on the Camino.

-In my humble opinion, compact cameras are an excellent choice.
+In my humble opinion, compact cameras are an excellent choice, I bought this one on Amazon, not cheap but the battery lasts a long time.
 Of course, not all of them are equal, but if you do a bit of research, you can get a good value for your money.
 The only reason I didn’t get one for my Camino was that I tried to keep my expenses to the very minimum and since I already had a decent phone, I went with that.

 - Still pretty lightweight and easy to pack, carry and keep at hand.

 - The battery life is significantly longer compared to smartphones.
 Plus, you can bring an extra battery to avoid charging every night.
 It saves you time and worries, especially in busier hostels.

 - Compact cameras give you a bit more creative freedom letting you play with focus and lighting.